Subscribe to get access

-The Princeton Review’s Guide to 311 Green Colleges, created in partnership with the U.S. Green Building Council, profiles those institutions that demonstrate notable commitments to sustainability in their academic offerings, campus infrastructure, activities and career preparation.
+The Princeton Review’s Guide to 311 Green Colleges.
+Most interestingly created in partnership with the U.S. Green Building Council.
+All which profiles those institutions.
+Especially that demonstrate notable commitments to sustainability.
+Moreover in their academic offerings.
+Also campus infrastructure, activities and career preparation.

 “Suffolk University seeks to expand its sustainable projects on campus and in the greater Boston area through green-minded education and action,” the publication says.

 The University’s building projects incorporate environmentally sound construction processes and sustainable principles in their design.
 New buildings use water conservation fixtures, energy-efficient lighting and HVAC equipment, and recycled materials.
 Suffolk’s 10 West Residence Hall, which opened in 2008, received LEED Gold certification.

 The Princeton Review, which also featured Suffolk University in its first guide to green colleges in 2010.
 For it is but one organization that has recognized the institution’s environmental efforts.
 The University’s employee education program on waste reduction and recycling earned a Gold Achievement Award from the Environmental Protection Agency’s WasteWise Program, and the Massachusetts Department of Environmental Protection recognized Suffolk University as the 2009 WasteWise “Partner of the Year” for its comprehensive recycling and waste-prevention efforts.